loading loading

 Commentary

-D1618 is known from two press photographs of Gorky and Mayor Fiorella H. La Guardia (1882–1947) in front of the drawing at the opening of Murals for Public Buildings (see supplementary images).
-In one of the two, Gorky illustratively guides the Mayor to an aspect of his design.
-The only known remaining documentation of the work itself is a black-and-white photographic reproduction in Gorky's library (main image), likely taken by an unidentified WPA project photographer.
+D1618 is pictured in two press photographs of Gorky and New York's then-mayor, Fiorella H. La Guardia (1882–1947), in front of the drawing at the opening of Murals for Public Buildings, in which it was exhibited as Aviation (see supplementary images).
+The only-known standalone documentation of this work is a black-and-white photographic reproduction in Gorky's library, likely taken by an unidentified WPA project photographer.
 The original drawing is presumed destroyed.

-In January 1936, Gorky was reassigned to the recently opened Administration Building at Newark Airport in New Jersey, where he completed a ten-panel mural cycle, measuring approximately 1,530 square feet (see P141).
+In January 1936, Gorky's commission was reassigned to the Administration Building at Newark Airport, New Jersey, where he completed a ten-panel mural cycle, measuring approximately 1,530 square feet (see P141).
 His final designs for Newark stemmed, in large part, from his earlier designs for Floyd Bennett, but no longer incorporated the photographs of Wyatt Davis.

 1. Letter from Burgoyne Diller to Wolfgang and Ethel Schwabacher, c.
 November 1949, Arshile Gorky Research Collection (1936–1993), Francis Mulhall Achilles Library, Archives, Whitney Museum of American Art, New York; see also: Ruth Bowman, Murals without Walls: Arshile Gorky’s Aviation Murals Rediscovered, exh. cat.
 (Newark, N.J.: Newark Museum, 1978), 24.